Friday 18 May 2018

 Starts at 2pm

 Learn the practical basics of natural navigation.
 Natural navigation is the rare art of finding your way using nature, including the sun, moon, stars, weather, land, sea, plants and animals.
 You will be out and about in the Museum site so will use your surroundings as examples.

 Tristan Gooley writer and navigator.
 Tristan set up his natural navigation school in 2008 and is the author of the award-winning The Natural Navigator (2010), the Sunday Times Bestselling The Walker’s Guide to Outdoor Clues & Signs (2014) and How to Read Water (2016), three of the world’s only books covering natural navigation.”
 He has written for the Sunday Times, the New York Times, the BBC, The Financial Times and many other periodicals.
 Tristan has led expeditions in five continents, climbed mountains in Europe, Africa and Asia, sailed small boats across oceans and piloted small aircraft to Africa and the Arctic.
 He has walked with and studied the methods of the Tuareg, Bedouin and Dayak in some of the remotest regions on Earth.
 He is the only living person to have both flown solo and sailed singlehanded across the Atlantic and is a Fellow of the Royal Institute of Navigation and the Royal Geographical Society.
 He is Vice Chairman of the UK’s largest independent travel company, Trailfinders.
 Tristan has appeared on TV and radio programmes in the UK and internationally.
 His website is www.naturalnavigator.com.

-Starts at 2pm and finishes with tea and cake.
+Starts at 2pm and finishes at 4pm, with tea and cake.